alexandercarls/blog/posts/markdoc-nbb-clojure/index.md

 ```

 The `3` gets logged before we log all the contents from the `Promise.all` call.
+This doesn't matter for a personal blog.
+We are not processing hundreds of posts any time soon.

 > Good to know.
 Promises are evaluated eagerly.
 Meaning regardless of using `await` or `then`.
 As soon as they are constructed, they run.

 We end up with the following